 - 6. Provide the number of characters comprising the password. - 7.
 Select desired password complexity options and provide the minimal number of characters for each.

 8. Click Save to store password changer policy.

-Assigning password changer to the privileged account
+Assigning a password changer and a verifier to the privileged account

 - 1. Select Management > Accounts. - 2.
 Find and click desired account object.